 Feeling a sense of discomfort or pain during that time of the month is normal, but being in debilitating pain is not.
 There is a thin line between being in pain and being in severe pain, especially because people’s pain threshold varies.

-People who are in normal menstrual pain will find relief in putting a hot pack in the pelvic area, or through taking over the counter pain reliever.
+People who are in normal menstrual pain will find relief in putting a hot pack in the pelvic area or taking an over-the-counter pain reliever.
 For people who have severe pain, none of these home remedies or over-the-counter medication usually works.
 Severe pain that cannot be managed with common treatments is often a sign of Endometriosis.

 Proper diagnosis usually takes a long time

 Endometriosis is a condition where the lining of the uterus (endometrium).
 It is found in other parts of the body such as the ovary and fallopian tube, among others.
 Because the lining is shed out in the form of periods monthly, the lining found in other organs also mimics the “shedding”.
 This causes extreme pain and a variety of other symptoms for someone with Endometriosis.
 It also causes adhesions and inflammation, which contributes to the pain.